jadecobra/python_tdd_exercises/source/list comprehensions.rst

     the terminal updates to show an :doc:`AssertionError`

 *
-  when we update the values to match
+  when I update the values to match

   .. code-block:: python